 Pharmacy Technician salaries in the United States range from $20,730 on the low end up to $43,900 on the high end.
 For salary information specific to your city or state, check out the Salary Finder at CareerOneStop.org.

 With an average of over 10,000 projected annual job openings in the US from now until the year 2022, this career shows a great outlook.
 In the past 2 years, this field has grown by over 34,000 jobs.

-After completing the Pharmacy Technician program, we will set you up with an externship with Walgreens, CVS, or at your local pharmacy.
-After the externship, many of our students do so well at their externship that they go on to pass the national certification exam and they are hired on permanently by the pharmacy!
+After completing the Pharmacy Technician certification program, we will set you up with an externship with Walgreens, CVS, or at your local pharmacy.
+After the externship, many of our students do so well at their externship that they go on to pass the national certification exam and are hired on permanently by the pharmacy!

 Pharmacy Tech is a fast-growing program with good starting pay.
-Pursuing a career in this field provides many opportunities, including being able to work part time or full time.
+Pursuing a career in this field provides many opportunities, including being able to work part-time or full-time.